 For all other faculty and staff members and students, it is understood that not everyone will be able to travel to campus during inclement weather even if classes or activities are not cancelled.
 Members of the campus community are expected to use their best judgment in assessing the risk of coming to campus and returning home, based on individual circumstances.
 Those who believe that the road conditions from home are dangerous are urged and even expected to stay there to prevent injury.

 Notification: In the event of inclement weather, the UO home webpage (http://www.uoregon.edu/) will include a banner at the top of the page displaying information about delay, cancellation or closure decisions for the Eugene campus.
 Additionally the UO Alerts blog will be updated with the latest updates and bulletins.
 Local television and radio stations will broadcast delay and cancellation information.

 Programs Outside Eugene: All University of Oregon operations in Portland follow Portland State University delay, cancellation and closure decisions.
 The Oregon Marine Institute of Biology in Charleston and the Pine Mountain Observatory in Bend will make decisions about delay, cancellation and closure based on local conditions rather than Eugene’s.

 Faculty Notification of Class Cancellation: Faculty members not able to travel to campus to convene their classes have the responsibility of notifying students in a timely way if their classes will be cancelled.
-It is incumbent on faculty to share the communication strategy by announcing in class and/or in the course syllabus, so that students fully understand in advance of inclement weather how to get this information prior to traveling to campus.
+It is incumbent on faculty to share the communication strategy by announcing in class and/or in the course syllabus, so students fully understand in advance of inclement weather how to obtain this information prior to traveling to campus.
 Faculty members should contact their home department with the information as a first point of contact and use at least one other method that may come from the following examples, any of which may be accomplished from off campus:

-- Use Blackboard, which has both an announcements function and the capacity to send email to all enrolled students; or
+- Utilization of Blackboard: has both an announcement function and the capacity to send email to all enrolled students; or

 - Send an email directly to all students; or

-- Use the university voicemail greeting system on their office phone to announce the class cancellation.
+- Use of the university voicemail greeting system on the office phone to announce the class cancellation.